Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract5_Redacted.md

 CPT/HCPCS code.
 Per 15 Minutes: Reimbursement for each 15 minute increments based on applicable Revenue Code with applicable CPT/HCPCS code.
-Per Day: Reimbursement for each date of service based on applicable Revenue Code with applicable CPT/HCPCS. code.
+Per Day: Reimbursement for each date of service based on applicable Revenue Code with applicable CPT/HCPCS code.
-Exploration - Individual Applicable Revenue Codes _ | 100% of the applicable
-with applicable CPT/HCPCS | State of Tennessee
+Exploration - Individual Applicable Revenue Codes | 100% of the applicable with applicable CPT/HCPCS | State of Tennessee
 Code Employment and
 Community First CHOICES
 Rate
-Discovery — Individual Applicable Revenue Codes | 100% of the applicable Per Unit with applicable CPT/HCPCS | State of Tennessee
+Discovery — Individual Applicable Revenue Codes | 100% of the applicable with applicable CPT/HCPCS | State of Tennessee
 Code Employment and
 Community First CHOICES
 Rate
-Situation Observation and Applicable Revenue Codes _ | 100% of the applicable Assessment — Individual with applicable CPT/HCPCS | State of Tennessee Code Employment and
+Situation Observation and Applicable Revenue Codes | 100% of the applicable Per Unit Assessment — Individual with applicable CPT/HCPCS | State of Tennessee Code Employment and
 Community First CHOICES